 Although the risk of dementia increases with aging, especially after 65 years, it is important to understand that dementia is not part of normal aging.
 Also, dementia can occur in younger people, though less common.

 There is no sure way to prevent dementia.
 What we can do is to manage the risk factors of dementia, by maintaining overall health through a healthy diet and staying physically active.
 Engaging in social interaction and physical activity in addition to mental activities such as reading, solving puzzles and memory training may delay the onset of dementia and reduce dementia symptoms.
 Quitting smoking can improve your health, reduce your risk of cardiovascular conditions and dementia.
 If you have pre-existing health conditions such as diabetes, sleep apnea, depression and anxiety, seek a doctor for treatment.
 For example, Type 2 diabetes has been linked to Alzheimer’s disease.

 Dementia itself does not cause death.
 However, in the late stage of this illness, the person may pass away from common concomitant medical problems like chest or urinary tract infections.
 It is important to look out for these risks when caring for dementia patients, especially when done at home.

 It is easy to miss early symptoms of dementia and therefore miss the chance for early intervention.
 While some of the symptoms are easier to spot, such as delusion, visual hallucinations, anxiety or depression, others such as difficulties with communication, reasoning, problem solving, coordination or handling complex tasks at the mild dementia stage can be mistaken for problems of the aged.
-The subtle difference to look out for is that a person with dementia often has trouble recalling recent events but no such issue remembering things from a longer past.
-For example, they don’t remember if they have taken a meal, where they put their keys and wallets, or ask the same question repeatedly.
+The subtle difference to look out for is that a person with dementia often has trouble recalling recent events but can still remember things from a longer past.
+For example, an elderly might not remember if they have taken a meal, where he put his keys and wallets, or ask the same question repeatedly, but can tell stories from childhood.
 Symptoms worsening over time is another sign of pathological forgetfulness that may relate to dementia.
 Night wandering and sleeplessness are also quite common.